nebulab/playbook/about-us/mission.html.md

 applications.

-We strive to produce high-quality work basing our processes and company life on lean principles and respect for people we work with: our teammates, the Open Source community, and our clients.
+We strive to produce high-quality work basing our processes and company life on lean principles and respect for the people we work with: our teammates, the Open Source community, and our clients.

 ## Teammates